videah/refsheep/content/dad/index.md

 {{ nsfwdescription(path="content/dad/nsfw.toml") }}

 {% card(title="🐺 About") %}

 James is a **Wolf** who goes by he/him pronouns.

+He has a close relationship with his son [Videah](/videah/) who he likes to tease.

+James has a warm personality can hardly help himself when it comes to cracking jokes.
+He takes good care of his son who he loves very much and enjoys spending as much time as he can with.

+Regularly wears a red plaid shirt and jeans but is also the kind to walk around the house in his underwear like there's nobody else there.
+Even if there is in fact, somebody else there.

 {{ nsfwabout(path="content/dad/nsfw.toml") }}

+Very often has a sly smirk on his face.

+Owns a pair of reading glasses, only really wears them whilst working.
+He works at Xbox.
+He'll ban you.

 {% end %}